pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 If the anwser is yes, then let's go the last step of this lab.

-**Use the 0015B-SecureFirewall-BlockObservable workflow**
+**This last part is about using the 0015B-SecureFirewall-BlockObservable workflow in another workflow**

 We are going to include the **0015B-SecureFirewall-BlockObservable** workflow into the **Receive observables from a rest client** one.
-Thanks to this, when we will click on an observable in the Webex Teal alert message, then we will add it to the SecureX blocking list.
+Thanks to this, when we will click on an observable in the Webex Team alert message, then we will add it to the SecureX blocking list.

-Go to the SecureX workflow editor and open the **Receive observables from a rest client** workflow.
+In **SecureX Orchestration** Go to the SecureX workflow editor and editthe **Receive observables from a rest client** workflow.

 When you used it before, you probably have noticed the parallel block in the middle named **Replace this by an Update Judgment activity**.